samizdatco/ds-2020/README.md

 ### December 2 (Week 13)

 Discussion: Scalability.
 When do you need a database(s)?
 When do you not?
 Lab.

+#### Weekly Assignment 12, due Tuesday 12/8 at 6:00pm
+> You will create endpoints to connect your data to the design of your front-end interface.

 #### Read for next week: